sweirich/pi-forall/notes3.md

 - Furthermore, we allow recursive definitions in pi-forall, so normalization may just fail completely.
-However, this definition based on wnhf only unfolds recursive definitions when they are needed, and then only once, so avoids some infinite loops in the type checker.
+However, this definition based on wnhf only unfolds recursive definitions when necessary, and then only once, so avoids some infinite loops in the type checker.

   Note that we don't have a complete treatment of equality though.
 There will